WebAssembly/design/AstSemantics.md

 The table's element type dynamically constrains the type of elements stored in the table and allows engines to avoid some type checks on table use.
 When a WebAssembly value is stored in a table, the value's type must precisely match the element type.
+Just like linear memory, updates to a table are observed immediately by all instances that reference the table.
 Depending on the operator/API used to store the value, this check may be static or dynamic.
 Host environments may also allow storing non-WebAssembly values in tables in which case, as with [imports](Modules.md#imports), the meaning of using the value is defined by the host environment.

 Every WebAssembly [instance](Modules.md) has one specially-designated *default* table which is indexed by [`call_indirect`](#calls) and other future